Chomikuj.pl

 Any type of file can be published on the website.
 Unregistered users can instantly retrieve file sizes of 1 MB.
-After registration, a user is not subject to any limit when downloading a single file, but is limited to 50 MB transfer a week.
-The transfer limit can be increased by paying for additional bandwidth.
+After registration, a user is not subject to any limit when downloading a single file, but is limited to 50 MB transfer per week.

 In 2015, it was successfully sued for copyright infringement, although it immediately appealed to the court.